-The NIU Department of Political Science is committed to providing students seeking an undergraduate degree in political science with a variety of curricular and co-curricular opportunities that will position them for success after graduation.
-Students have the opportunity to learn from award-winning faculty, take a wide array of courses on subjects related to both domestic and international politics, and benefit from internship, mentorship, study abroad, and research opportunities.
+We are committed to providing students seeking an undergraduate degree in political science with a variety of curricular and co-curricular opportunities that will position them for success after graduation.
+You have the opportunity to learn from award-winning faculty, take a wide array of courses on subjects related to both domestic and international politics and benefit from internship, mentorship, study abroad and research opportunities.

 A Variety of Perspectives

-At NIU, an undergraduate degree in political science provides a broad liberal arts education.
-Students examine timeless questions about justice and democracy while exploring contemporary issues of global concern.
+An undergraduate degree in political science provides a broad liberal arts education.
+You examine timeless questions about justice and democracy while exploring contemporary issues of global concern.

 The coursework and instruction helps develop communication, writing, critical thinking and research skills that can be applied to a wide range of careers.

 Number of Undergraduate Majors: Nearly 300